Visiting Pula, Croatia: Things to do When You Visit In Low Season!

 In total, we spent a week in Istria and this is a little taste of what we got up to in Pula:

-Visiting Pula, Croatia - Things to do in low season
+That Backpacker Audrey Bergner visiting Pula, Croatia with things to do in low season

 Touring the impressive Pula Arena